SAP-samples/generative-ai-codejam/exercises/08-deploy-orchestration-service.md

 The deployment status is going to change from `UNKNOWN` to `PENDING` and then to `RUNNING`.

 Once the deployment is running you will receive a URL to query the orchestration service.
 Wait a couple of minutes, then use the **refresh** icon on the page for the URL to appear.

+☝️ You will need the deployment URL in the next exercise!

 ![Create deployment 4/5](images/deployments_4.png)